Hyukjoo-Lee/Hyukjoo-Lee.github.io/_posts/2022-06-11-JavaScript_Basic_React_Projects.markdown

     if (toDo === "") {
       return;
     }
-    // In normal js, we would use toDos.push when we want to add an element to an array
+    // In normal js, we would use toDos.push when we want to add an element to an array.
     // But, remember we never modify a state directly!!
-We use a function which modifies a state
+We use a function which modifies a state.
-    // state should be always 'NEW'
+    // State should be always 'NEW'.
     setToDos(currentArray => [toDo, ...currentArray]);
     setToDo("");
   };